florenciaaltschuler/open-science-pipeline/README.md

 The repository will include the following folders:

 FAIRyTale project/

-│  README.md
+**README.md**

-│──01_docs/                    ← Documentation related to the project.
-Protocols, consent, ethics, DMP │      ├── 01_participant/     ← demographics
+**01_docs/                    Documentation related to the project.
+Protocols, consent, ethics, DMP**

+01_participant/               Demographics

-│      ├── 02_ethics/          ← Ethics approval documents
+02_ethics/                        Ethics approval documents

-│      ├── 03_dmp/             ← Data management plan
+03_dmp/                           Data management plan

-│      └── 04_prereg/          ← Pre-registration documents
+04_prereg/                       Pre-registration documents

-│──02_data/                    ← Data collected and processed for the study. *never edit in place* │      ├── 01_raw/             ← Unaltered, original raw data │      └── 02_preproc/         ← Preprocessed and/or cleaned data
+**02_data/                    Data collected and processed for the study. *never edit in place***

+01_raw/                           Unaltered, original raw data

+02_preproc/                     Preprocessed and/or cleaned data

-│──03_scripts/                  ← Code used across various stages of the research process.
+**03_scripts/                 Code used across various stages of the research process**

-│      ├── 01_exp/             ← Experimental scripts for data collection
+01_exp/                             Experimental scripts for data collection

-│      ├── 02_prep/            ← Data preparation scripts
+02_prep/                           Data preparation scripts

-│      └── 03_analysis/        ← Statistical or computational analysis scripts
+03_analysis/                     Statistical or computational analysis scripts

-│──04_results/                 ← Outputs generated from analysis (stats tables, final figs).
+**04_results/                 Outputs generated from analysis (stats tables, final figs)**

-│      ├── 01_output/          ← Raw output files from analysis scripts, such as logs or model outputs.
+ 01_output/                      Raw output files from analysis scripts, such as logs or model outputs.

-│      ├── 02_figures/         ← Visualizations such as plots, charts, or brain maps
+ 02_figures/                      Visualizations such as plots, charts, or brain maps

-│      └── 03_tables/          ← Tabular data results
+ 03_tables/                        Tabular data results

-└──05_meta/                    ← Metadata and supplementary information for reproducibility and FAIR principles, such as dataset descriptors, codebooks, or provenance logs.
+ **05_meta/                          Metadata and supplementary information for reproducibility and FAIR principles, such as dataset descriptors, codebooks, or provenance logs**

 Software needed to read the data files.
 - Python 3.7+